Indirect estimation of adult mortality from orphanhood

 In the applications of the orphanhood method presented here the survivorship ratios are converted into the α parameter of a 1-parameter system of relational logit model life tables, and then into either estimates of the probability of dying between exact ages 15 and 60, 45q15, or the probability of dying between exact ages 30 and 60, 30q30.
 The latter measure is useful for comparing series of orphanhood estimates with each other without extrapolating from mortality across one age range to mortality across another by more than is necessary.
 The parameters of the 1-parameter models are calculated from the estimates of npb as:

-where the estimates of npb come from Step 2 with b = 25 for the estimates of women’s survivorship and b = 35 for those of men’s survivorship and the values come from a standard life table.
+where the estimates of npb come from Step 2 with b = 25 for the estimates of women’s survivorship and b = 35 for those of men’s survivorship and the l x s values come from a standard life table.
 Thus, one obtains a series of values of α corresponding to the measures of conditional survivorship made from data on the different age groups of respondents.
 Higher values of α correspond to higher mortality.
 Then, for each α:

 or